getsentry/sentry-docs/docs/learn/quotas.rst

 ==================

 A subscription to Sentry primarily entails a resource quota on the amount of events you can send within a window of time.
-These windows generally apply to a 60-second bucket, and your subscription will provide a rate limit which is the maximum number of events the server will accept during that period.
-When this threshold has been reached the server will respond with a 429 HTTP status code.
+These windows apply to a 60-second bucket for old plans and a one month bucket for new plans.
+Your subscription will provide a rate limit which is the maximum number of events the server will accept during that period on old plans, and the same can be configured for new plans.
+The server will respond with a 429 HTTP status code when this threshold has been reached.

-Additionally some plans may also include a daily rate limit.
-For example, if you're on the Limited plan, you'll be restricted to a maximum of 250 events per day.
+Additionally, some plans may also include a daily rate limit.
+For example, you'll be restricted to a maximum of 250 events per day if you're on the Limited plan.

 Increasing Quotas
 -----------------

 Each tiered plan in Sentry has a predefined rate limit.
-Generally the more expensive the plan, the more data you're allowed to send.
-While the plans available will generally fit most individual and small business needs, there often arises a need for more.
-Fear not, Sentry is designed to handle large throughput, and if your team needs more we're happy to help.
+The more expensive the plan, the more data you're allowed to send.
+While the plans available will fit most individual and small business needs, there often arises a need for more.
+Fear not, Sentry is designed to handle large throughput, and if your team needs more, we're happy to help.
 Reach out to your account manager, or send an email to support@sentry.io to learn more about increasing capacity.